neoxic/lua-mongo/doc/main.md

 Returns an instance of [BSON Javascript][BSON type] with `scope` (converted to a [BSON document]).

 ### mongo.ObjectID([value])
 Returns an instance of [BSON ObjectID].
-If hexadecimal string `value` is provided, it is used to initialize the instance.
+Optional hexadecimal string `value` is used to initialize the instance.
 Otherwise, a new unique value is generated.

 ### mongo.ReadPrefs(mode, [tags], [maxStalenessSeconds])
 Returns an instance of read preferences with `mode` (a string) that can be one of the following: